Our Whole Lives (OWL)

 Q: What will my child learn?

-A: There will be a parent class in August or September and we will share more information with you as well as give you access to more curriculum materials.
+A: We will share more information with you as well as give you access to more curriculum materials.
 Parents are their child’s first teacher.
 We are supporting you.

 Q: How do I register for OWL?

 A: Thank you for your interest in our OWL program!
-Our registration window has closed for the 2022-2023 year.
 Please fill out our visitor form to get future emails about OWL and other programming.
-You may also check back in Spring 2023, if you are interested in Adult OWL or in Spring 2024, to register for 8-9th grade OWL which will take place during the 2024-25 year.
+You may also check back.
 Email Maria@mnvalleyuu.org with questions.

 Q: Does everyone need to be at OWL every time it meets?